jatinchowdhury18/RTNeural/README.md

 Contributions to this project are most welcome!
 Currently, there is considerable need for the following improvements:
-- Better implementation of convolutional layers:
-  - Implement more options (grouping, stride, etc...)
-  - Implement Conv2D
-- Support for exporting/loading PyTorch models
+- Improved support for 2-dimensional input/output data.
-- More robust support for exporting/loading Tensorflow models
+- More robust support for exporting/loading models.
-- Support for more activation layers
+- Support for more activation layers.
-- Better test coverage
-- Any changes that improve overall performance
+- Any changes that improve overall performance.

 General code maintenance and documentation is always appreciated as well!
 Note that if you are implementing